fantpmas/hylia/src/posts/walnut-credenza.md

   - woodworking
 ---

-The piece that ties the living room together.
+The piece that ties the living room together.​

 ## Design